cdoge25/ecommerce-data-pipeline/README.md

 For “VIP Shoppers” specifically, consider releasing any kinds of vouchers or exclusive deals that would be in effect on Mondays as this is their favorite day to shop.
 <!-- omit in toc -->
-#### Products’ Quality Control
+#### Products' Quality Control
 Look into sellers who sell diapers and hygiene, security and services products to see why they are getting negative reviews.
-Try to resolve the problem by contacting the seller and enforce measures to check their products’ quality.
+Try to resolve the problem by contacting the seller and enforce measures to check their products' quality.
 There might be fraudulent activities going on with the sellers who sell these kinds of products.
 <!-- omit in toc -->
 #### Address delivery issues
 - A great number of states and cities were below standard in delivery time, especially Rio de Janeiro.
 This problem could lie in resource allocation.
 It seems that the company did not have enough warehouses or shipping units available in Rio de Janeiro, which led to a huge number of late deliveries.